Understand Severe Weather Terms

 Prepare For Severe Weather

-Download the Ready Virginia mobile app to stay up to date on changing conditions.
+Download the FEMA app to receive alerts and use a NOAA weather radio to stay informed.
 More steps that you can take to keep yourself and loved ones safe include:

 - An emergency kit prepared with supplies.
 Include things such as: